Forming a Limited Liability Company (LLC) in New York is an easy process, but it involves a few steps.

 What do I need to do to publicize my new LLC?

 All New York LLCs must post ads in at least two local newspapers within 120 days of their formation.
-Within 120 days after forming your LLC, you must publish the ads and provide proof of publication.
+Within 120 days of forming your LLC, you must publish the ads and provide proof of publication.